kodecocodes/english-style-guide/README.md

 _Example:_ If you’re new to iOS development and want to learn more, start with _iOS Apprentice_.

+**captions**

+Image captions are treated much like lists: You use punctuation if it's a sentence or longer sentence fragment.
+You leave it off if it's a single word or short phrase.

+The following examples are both correct (punctuation-wise, at least!):
+* **Example 1**: Xcode panel with your code.
+* **Example 2**: Xcode panel

 **code objects**

 Methods, functions, protocols, classes, structs, variables and so on — those things that are properly marked inline as code — are treated as proper nouns.
 "Add the following to `generateLotteryTicket()`:", not "Add the following to the `generateLotteryTicket()` method".